bugcrowd/templates/templates/server_side_injection/file_inclusion/local/template.md

 **DO NOT ACCESS PII**
 -->

+The following image(s) shows the full exploit:

+{{screenshot}}

 ## Demonstrated Impact
 <!--
 Local File Inclusion vulnerabilities allow an attacker to read any files on the machine hosting the vulnerable service, this can include secrets such as passwords, certificate information, and Personally Identifiable Information (PII).

 **DO NOT ACCESS PII**
 -->

+Local File Inclusion vulnerabilities allow an attacker to read any files on the machine hosting the vulnerable service, this can include secrets such as passwords, certificate information, and Personally Identifiable Information (PII).